 At the start of the Poundbury development during initial planning themes were drawn up for each phase.
 The names of Phase 1 carry a literary link.
 Middlemarsh and Evershot were villages that Thomas Hardy, the Dorset author, used as an inspiration for the country of The Woodlanders.
 That work introduces the village of Little Hintock.

-Crossing Middle Farm Way (obviously named after the original farm just south of that road) you move into Phase 2 and an area where the names are taken from the Duchy of Cornwall’s rural estate.
-Pendruffle, Tinten and Wadebridge are all locations of tenanted farms.
+Crossing Middle Farm Way (named after the original farm just south of that road) you move into Phase 2 and an area where the names originate from the Duchy of Cornwall’s rural estate.
+Pendruffle, Tinten and Wadebridge are all long established tenanted farms.

 Moving north of the Bridport Road – this route has existed for centuries prior to Poundbury being built – more Estate names; Stowey, Tyberton, Whitecross and Kingsthorn.

 The racehorses of Her Majesty Queen Elizabeth the Queen Mother

 Moving north again to the Queen Mother Square area you come across a few names that aficionados of National Hunt racing will recognise as the names of horses owned by Her Majesty Queen Elizabeth the Queen Mother.
 These include Royal Pavilion, Kings Point, Inch Arran, Newborough and Arch Point.